History of Brian Moynihan in Timeline

 2010: Bank of America Paid No Federal Income Tax

-In 2010, Brian Moynihan's Bank of America paid no federal income tax and received a $1.9 billion tax refund, despite making $4.4 billion in profits, according to the "Top Corporate Tax Dodgers" report.
+In 2010, Brian Moynihan's Bank of America paid no federal income tax and received a $1.9 billion tax refund, despite making $4.4 billion in profits.

-August 25, 2011: Acceptance of Capital from Warren Buffett
+August 25, 2011: Accepting capital from Warren Buffett

-On August 25, 2011, Brian Moynihan accepted $5 billion in capital from Warren Buffett, despite previously stating that Bank of America did not need to raise capital.
-This action was noted by CNBC as potentially impacting Moynihan's credibility.
+On August 25, 2011, CNBC reported that Brian Moynihan accepted $5 billion in capital from Warren Buffett, despite previously stating Bank of America did not need to raise capital, causing some to question Moynihan's credibility.

-On September 12, 2011, John Carney from CNBC reported that Brian Moynihan outlined Bank of America's plan to meet regulatory capital requirements and denied the need to issue new stock.
-He stated that Warren Buffett's $5 billion investment counts as Tier 1 Capital, however, the markets largely ignored the investment.
+On September 12, 2011, CNBC reported that Brian Moynihan addressed his company's plan to meet regulatory capital requirements and stated that the bank would not issue new stock to raise capital, including Warren Buffett's $5 billion investment as Tier 1 Capital, though the markets largely ignored the investment.

-On October 26, 2011, it was noted that Bank of America, under Brian Moynihan, was the worst performer in the Dow Jones Industrial Average for two straight quarters.
-While Jamie Dimon, JPMorgan Chase's CEO, received a raise in 2010, Moynihan's salary remained at $950,000.
+On October 26, 2011, the Huffington Post noted that Bank of America had been hammered in the stock and bond markets, and was the worst performer in the Dow Jones Industrial Average for two quarters straight.
+Moynihan's salary remained at $950,000 while JPMorgan Chase's CEO received a large raise in 2010.

-December 27, 2011: Admission of Debit Card Fee Mistake
+December 27, 2011: Admission of Debit Card Fee Failure

-On December 27, 2011, Brian Moynihan admitted that the proposed $5 monthly fee for debit card users was not the best idea, stating they "struck a chord with customers that no one anticipated."
-This failed fee plan led to a 20% increase in account closures.
+On December 27, 2011, Brian Moynihan admitted that the proposed $5 monthly fee for debit card users wasn't the best idea, stating that they "struck a chord with customers that no one anticipated", and the failed fee plan led to a 20% increase in account closures.

-In 2012, Bank of America's shareholder meeting in Charlotte, North Carolina, was met with protests both inside and outside, concerning mortgage servicing operations and decreased share prices.
-Brian Moynihan responded to criticisms by saying, "you can call us and we will figure it out."
+In 2012, Bank of America's shareholder meeting in Charlotte, North Carolina convened with protests inside and outside, concerning mortgage servicing operations and decreased share prices, to which Brian Moynihan responded, offering assistance to shareholders.

 2016: Fellow at Brown University